MikeDigitize/Animator/README.md

 ## Defining Keyframe Animations

-Quickly define keyframe animations with Animator's <code>createAnimation</code> method.
-It has an optional style class creator to use to create an associated class to trigger an animation.
-Animator handles styles as an object with CSS property name / value pairs.
-There's a handy method called <code>createCSSRule()</code> that converts property names / values into objects for you.
+Animator's <code>createAnimation()</code> method allows you to define keyframe animations and has an optional style class creator to use to create an associated class to trigger the animation.
+Animator gets and sets CSS styles using objects with CSS property name / value pairs.
+Animator has a method called <code>createCSSRule()</code> that converts single or multiple property names / values into objects, which can be handy when property names need to be prefixed, see below.

 ```javascript
 /**